Ayrgedmar/ayrgedmar.github.io/data/showcase/CGMA_World.md

 <h4><a href="/data/Personal_work">To the Personal work page</a></h4>
 </div>

-This level was created as part of the CGMA course under the mentorship of Max Pears.

 <h2>Location Overview</h2>

 This level was made as part of the course presets assignment.